SMerrony/dashera/DEVELOP.md

 * GUI - the bulk of the Gtk interface
 * Keyboard - guess what?!?
 * Redirector - routes data according to the current connection
+* Serial - handle the serial (async) connection
-* Telnet - handle the Telnet protocol
+* Telnet - handle the Telnet connection and protocol
 * Terminal - implements the Dasher behaviour

 ### Tasks